 Rarely used and considered weak after a nerf that removed its “detonate on contact” feature.

-Overall, a popular choice, since normal frags are rarely useful, while AV grenades give additional utility and are a requirement for Heavy Assault directives.
+AV Grenades are a popular choice, since normal frags are rarely useful, while AV grenades give additional utility and are a requirement for Heavy Assault directives.

 Note: AV grenades will not stick to NC MAXes with active Aegis Shield ability.